junxit/us-congress-bills-116/bill.md

 > - **(i)** *Annual report to Congress on robocalls and transmission of misleading or inaccurate caller identification information*
 >   - **(1)** *Report required* Not later than 1 year after the date of the enactment of this subsection, and annually thereafter, the Commission, after consultation with the Federal Trade Commission, shall submit to Congress a report regarding enforcement by the Commission of subsections (b), (c), (d), and (e) during the preceding calendar year.
 >   - **(2)** *Matters for inclusion* Each report required by paragraph (1) shall include the following:
->     - **(A)** The number of complaints received by the Commission during each of the preceding five calendar years, for each of the following categories:
+>     - **(A)** The number of complaints received by the Commission during each of the preceding 5 calendar years, for each of the following categories:
 >       - **(i)** Complaints alleging that a consumer received a call in violation of subsection (b) or (c).
 >       - **(ii)** Complaints alleging that a consumer received a call in violation of the standards prescribed under subsection (d).
 >       - **(iii)** Complaints alleging that a consumer received a call in connection with which misleading or inaccurate caller identification information was transmitted in violation of subsection (e).